Skip to main content Skip to footer

 Esther Wilson

-As far as encouraging adoption, we offer robust training on a monthly basis, little 30-minute segments on how to best get the most out of the product: learn about things that you're not currently using, identify ways that it could make your job easier, and streamline the processes that you deal with each and every day.
+As far as encouraging adoption, we offer robust monthly training, little 30-minute segments on how to best get the most out of the product: learn about things that you're not currently using, identify ways that it could make your job easier, and streamline the processes that you deal with every day.

 Ken Jones